Funeral Planning Guide

 The key steps to planning a funeral are to:

-1) Decide how the body will be handled (interment).
+1. Decide how the body will be handled (interment).

-2) Select the type of service (funeral, memorial service, etc.).
+2. Select the type of service (funeral, memorial service, etc.).

-3) Calculate the cost and budget.
+3. Calculate the cost and budget.

-4) Share your plan with your family
+4. Share your plan with your family.

-5) Arrange financing.
+5. Arrange financing.

-6) Organize your paperwork and personal information.
+6. Organize your paperwork and personal information.

 Yes!
 When you preplan, you give a very generous gift to your loved ones: the freedom to begin their path through grief without the added emotional and financial stress of trying to decide what you would have wanted.

-If you are planning well in advance, the availability of the funeral home you select will probably not be a factor.
+The time it takes to plan a funeral varies depending on the type of funeral you have in mind.
+You will need to make numerous decisions, and the complexity of the service will determine the number of details you must arrange.
+When collaborating with others, it can take some time to reach a consensus on the details.
+Generally, a traditional funeral with a viewing typically takes one to two weeks to complete.
+If you plan well in advance, the availability of the funeral home you select will likely not be a factor.
 If the person has already passed, their schedule will affect the timing.
-You will also have to consider the travel arrangements for family coming from out of town.
+You will also have to consider the travel arrangements for the family coming from out of town.
 Another factor that can influence the timing is religious and cultural requirements.
-Some cultures require burial within 24 hours.
+Some cultures require burial within 24 hours of death.
 Others include a multi-day ritual.
+For more details on making funeral arrangements, visit our Arrangements page.

 According to the National Funeral Directors Association (NFDA), the average cost of a traditional funeral with burial was $8,300 in 2023.
 For a funeral with cremation, the cost was $6,280.
 The exact price will depend on a lot of factors, such as the location, the type of service, and the funeral merchandise you select.